HosseinSharifii/PyCMLutilities/docs/pages/plots/multi_panels/cat_mpl/cat_mpl.md

 **Parameters:**
 - **data_file_string : str, optional**
+    Path to the data file (either in format of csv or xlsx).
+The default is [].
 - **excel_sheet : str, optional**
+    Excel sheet where the data are stored.
+The default is *Sheet1*.
 - **pandas_data : Pandas DataFrame, optional**
+    DataFrame containing the data.
+The default is [].
 - **template_file_string : str, optional**
+    Path to the .json structure file.
+The default is [].
 - **output_image_file_string : str, optional**
+    Path where the output plot is saved.
+The default is [].
 - **dpi : int, optional**
+    Image resolution.
+The default is 300.

 **Returns:**
 - **figure :**
+    Handle to the produced pyplot figure.
 - **ax :**
+     Handle to an array of the pyplot axes.
 ## Examples
 - First import the `multi_panel_cat` function from the `PyCMLutil` library.
 ````python